 - Attempting to discourage an individual’s proper participation in, or use of, the conduct system.

-- Harassment (verbal or physical), intimidation, and/or retaliation against any person participating in the conduct process.
+- Retaliation against any person participating in the conduct process.

-- Failure to comply with consequences imposed under the Code of Rights and Responsibilities.
+- Failure to comply with consequences imposed following a conduct proceeding.

 - Influencing or attempting to influence another person to commit an abuse of the conduct system.

 Violations of Missouri State University’s Tobacco Use/Smoking Policy.